denisdefreyne/ddmetrics/README.md

 ## Code of Conduct

-Everyone interacting in the DDTelemetry project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ddfreyne/ddtelemetry/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the DDMetrics project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ddfreyne/ddmetrics/blob/master/CODE_OF_CONDUCT.md).